robertlinton/Canvas-Resizer-Tool/README.md

 ## Contributing

-We welcome contributions to CliveTools!
+We welcome contributions to clivethings!
 If you have a suggestion or have found a bug, please open an issue.
 If you'd like to contribute code, please fork the repository and create a pull request.

 ## License